- Search The Registry

 Hendricks' witty lyrics, combined with the group's exuberance and swing, made them a popular nightclub attraction.
 In 1960 Hendricks wrote and directed The Evolution Of The Blues Song for the Monterey Jazz Festival.
 After the trio broke up, he continued performing with various other singers and then immigrated to England in '68, basing himself there between tours of Europe and Africa.
 Returning to the States in '73, he settled in San Francisco, where he taught and wrote about jazz for the San Francisco Chronicle.

-After returning to San Francisco, Hendricks wrote about jazz for the San Francisco Chronicle, taught jazz, and formed a group with his wife Judith, children Michelle and Eric and other singers (including for a time Bobby McFerrin) called the Hendricks Family that was active on a part-time basis.
-Although he never recorded often enough, Hendricks did cut a classic album featuring McFerrin, George Benson, Al Jarreau, and himself recreating all the solos in the original version of "Freddie the Freeloader."
+After returning to San Francisco, Hendricks wrote about jazz for the San Francisco Chronicle, taught jazz, and formed a group with his wife Judith, children Michelle and Eric, and other singers (including for a time Bobby McFerrin) called the Hendricks Family that was active on a part-time basis.
+Although he never recorded often enough, Hendricks cut a classic album featuring McFerrin, George Benson, Al Jarreau, and himself recreating all the solos in the original version of "Freddie the Freeloader."

-He performed often in the company of his wife and children and rejoined Ross to tour and record in '99.
-In 2012, Hendricks appeared in the documentary film 'No One But Me' discussion with his singing partner Anne Ross.
-In 2015, Hendricks lost his second wife Judith to a brain tumor.
+He often performed in the company of his wife and children and rejoined Ross to tour and record in '99.
+In 2012, Hendricks appeared in the documentary film 'No One But Me' a discussion with his singing partner Anne Ross.
+In 2015, Hendricks lost his second wife, Judith, to a brain tumor.